agrosner/DBFlow/usage2/ModelsAndGettingStarted.md

 ```

 This annotation makes it very easy to generate "join" tables for you to use in the app for a ManyToMany relationship.
+It only generates the table you need.
+To use it you must reference it in code as normal.